write-the-docs-quorum/quorum-meetups/decision-log.md

 - **Description** -
 - **Impact** -
-- **Agreed to by** - Majority of East Coast US quorum participants.
+- **Agreed to by** - Majority of East Coast US and West Coast US quorum participants.
 - **Source** - Proposed by --- and agreed to in Slack/mailing list.